aredn/documentation/arednGettingStarted/node_status.rst

 WiFi Scan
 ---------

-**WiFi Scan** initiates a passive scan for Wifi signals that are within range, but it only reports devices on the same channel width as your node.
-When installing a node at a new location it is best practice to scan on 5, 10, and 20MHz channel widths to find all 802.11 signals in range.
-This information will help you to pick a channel clear of other interference.
-When multiple ad-hoc networks are visible (using different SSIDs or channels), the ID of each 802.11 ad-hoc *network* is displayed but not the individual nodes.
+**WiFi Scan** initiates a *passive* scan for wifi signals that are within range, but it only reports devices on the same channel width as your node.
+When installing a node at a new location it is best practice to scan on 5, 10, and 20 MHz channel widths to find all other 802.11 signals in range.
+This information will help you to pick a channel clear of interference.
+Several scans may be necessary to find all devices in range.
+When multiple ad-hoc networks are visible (using different SSIDs or channels), the ID of each 802.11 *network* is displayed but not the individual nodes.

-There is also an automatic scan mode, but running a Wifi Scan continuously is not recommended, particularly if the node is actively routing traffic.
-The scan is passive and only listens for other beacons through all channels, but there is a risk of data loss on the assigned channel.
-Wifi Scan does not transmit probes on every channel in passive mode, so there is no risk of interfering with Radar stations on DFS channels or other unintended transmissions.
-Multiple attempts of Wifi Scan may be necessary to find all devices in range.
+A passive scan does not transmit probes, so there is no risk that unintended transmissions will interfere with radar stations on DFS channels.
+Automatic scan mode is available, but running a scan continuously is not recommended if the node is actively routing traffic.
+The auto-scan is passive and only listens for other beacons across all channels, but there is a risk of data loss on the assigned channel.

-Below the scan results there is a Spectral View of RF energy detected during the scan.
-This may be useful for visualizing a clear channel for your node.
+Once the scan has finished, you can click the *Refresh* button to start a new scan.
+If you want your node to rescan continually you can click the *Auto* button.
+Click *Quit* to return to the **Node Status** display.

 .. image:: _images/wifi-scan.png
    :alt: WiFi Scan